akpingel/sphinx-template/source/index.rst

 Microsoft C# is a language that has grown in popularity over the years and evolved in functionality.
-As of 2021, there are 9 major releases of this software.
+As of February 2021, C# 9.0 is the most recent release and Visual Studio is one of the most common IDE to develop in.

 .. toctree::
    :maxdepth: 1